EXPLORE THIS STORY

 BIASES

-Ankara reports the toll and follows medical developments
+Ankara reports casualty figures and medical developments

 Dominant angle identified — does not reflect unanimity of this country’s media